cliffordwilliam/waffle-nest-api/project.log.md

 # build first, so it can compare local vs db
 npm run build
 npx typeorm migration:generate src/migrations/YourMigrationName -d dist/typeorm-cli.config

+# open and save that file so it lint and format, when you commit sometimes it does not do it so just do it manually
 ```

 # run or revert migration file